Face to Face (talk show): History

-Face to Face is an original TV5 local program that debuted on March 22, 2010.
+Face to Face originally aired on TV5 on March 22, 2010.
 Amy Perez was the original host of the show.
 Actress Gelli de Belen also served as a substitute host during Perez's absence.

-In July 2013, Perez resigned from the show due to personal reasons.
+In July 2013, Perez resigned from the show for personal reasons.
 The program would later be developed into a different show, Face the People, which aired from October 2013 to November 2014.

 Ten years later, the program was revived in 2023, with Cignal TV, Inc. producing the show.
 Karla Estrada served as the lead host.
 The revival version of the show aired on TV5 and One PH from May 1, 2023, to October 18, 2024.
 A reformatted version of the show, featuring broadcast journalist Korina Sanchez as the lead host, premiered on November 11, 2024.
+In March 2026, the program was reformatted as an informative talk show.

+On June 29, 2026, the program expanded its airing to ABS-CBN Corporation's Kapamilya Channel and Kapamilya Online Live, along with AMBS' All TV.
+Not more than two months later, on August 31, 2026, the program's past episodes began taking over the 2:30 PM time slot and is aired via RPTV.